 - You can also access online housing advice and obtain an action plan if you are homeless or threatened with homelessness by completing part one of the online application process for the Housing Register.

-What happens once I contact the Housing Options Team?
+What happens once I contact the Homelessness Prevention and Advice Team?

 You may be asked to attend a housing options interview or for a homeless application to be taken so we can find out more about your situation.
 You will be asked to provide the following documents to confirm your situation to your interview

 - proof of identity including the birth certificates (full version) and passports of all the people in your application